Eos cloud

 The Eos Cloud is a dark molecular cloud of Hydrogen gas located just 94 parsecs from the Sun near the edge of the Local Bubble.
 The cloud has a small amount of carbon monoxide contained within it.
 It is predicted that in 5.7 million years, the Eos cloud will photoevaporate.

-The cloud was discovered in 2025 by Blakesley Burkhart and collaborators using H_{2} far ultraviolet fluorescent line emission.
+The cloud was discovered by Blakesley Burkhart and collaborators using H_{2} far ultraviolet fluorescent line emission.
 Its close proximity (one of the closest clouds to Earth) to Earth allows for easier observation of how these molecular clouds form and dissipate.
+Their findings were published in 2025; Burkhart initially found indications of the hydrogen cloud in data released from the Far-Ultraviolet Imaging Spectrograph (FIMS) instrument.

 The cloud is named after Eos, the Greek goddess of the dawn.